Janeed/10x-NOSACZ/DOCS/API-PLAN.md

 Response: same as GET.
 Success: 200 OK — settings updated; 201 Created — first-time creation.
 Errors: 400 Bad Request (negative limit), 409 Conflict (optimistic locking violation).
 Observability: Apply the same logging pattern as GET, ensuring requestId is propagated to logs and response headers.
+If row with settings does not exist then it should be created (acts as POST)

 ### 2.3 Loans